cecad-imaging/qupath-extension-LMD/README.md

     process annotations and the new, enlarged objects will be generic detections regardless of their previous type.
 The processing may take some time in case of many objects (>5000).
 The smaller the number of processed objects at once, the better.

-- **Laser aperture visualization**: It is possible to visualize the laser cutting area by setting the shapes boundaries thickness to be equal the laser's selected aperture in the Leica's LMD software.

 - **Exporting**: Each object which is not an 'annotation' will be counted as shape to be cut out by the LMD and exported to the output XML, the calibration points are always included in the export.

 - **Shapes simplification**: The shapes of the detections can be